Skip to content

 In many cases, having multi-axis directional movement (e.g., both right arrow and down arrow linked to the forward direction) is not desirable, such as when implementing a tablist control pattern, in which case it may not make sense for the up and down arrows to also move the focus left and right.
 Likewise, when moving up and down in a vertical menu, the author might wish to use JavaScript to provide other behavior for the left and right arrow keys such as opening or closing sub-menus.
 In these situations, authors can limit the linear focusgroup to one-axis traversal.

-Note that the following only apply to linear focusgroup definitions (they have no effect on grid focusgroups).
+Note that the following only apply to linear focusgroup definitions.
+(All currently supported behaviors are linear; grid is a future consideration.)

 Note: <behavior> below refers to one of the non-grid behaviors.